malta895/pokedex/README.md

 The API clients expose simple interfaces, that has been mocked in the tests, to allow for easy testing of the server.

-The `pokemonmux` package contains the HTTP server, that uses the Go standard library `net/http` package's `ServeMux` to handle the incoming requests.
+The `pokemonmux` package contains the HTTP server, that uses the Go standard library `net/http` `ServeMux` to handle the incoming requests.

-For simplicity, handlers contains some business logic, such has the logic to decide which translation type should be used.
-This could be extracted in a separate package, but given the simplicity of the project, it has been left in the handlers, taking care however to separate it in a different function.
+For simplicity, handlers contains some business logic, such as the code to decide which translation type should be used.
+This could be extracted in a separate package, but given the simplicity of the project, it has been simply left in the handlers package, taking care however to separate it in a different function.

 The project has been tested with unit tests, that mock the external API clients, and with integration tests, that test the server with the real external API clients.